zopencommunity/meta/docs/Guides/PythonPackages.md

 ```

 It reaches the wheel index and installs from it correctly, and it is
 substantially faster than pip.
-Two limits decide whether it is usable for a
+One limit decides whether it is usable for a
 given job:

-- **Python 3.12 and 3.13 only.** uv cannot use 3.14 at all.
 - **Nothing that depends on `cffi`**, which rules out `cryptography`, `pynacl`
   and `paramiko`.

-Both are explained below.
-Where either applies, use pip.
+It is explained below.
+Where it applies, use pip.

 The settings map across: